Full Attitude Intelligent Controller Design of a Heliquad under Complete Failure of an Actuator: HELI-QUAD DESIGN

 where

 where, $dL$ and $dD$ are elemental lift and drag force acting on propeller blades (refer Fig. \ref{bemt}).
-These forces act perpendicular and parallel to velocity vector respectively.
-The term $\rho$ is air density (1.22 $Kgm^{-3}$), $C_l=C_l(Re,\alpha)$ and $C_d=C_d(Re,\alpha)$ are lift and drag coefficients of airfoil used in propeller, $Re$ is Reynolds number.
-Note, $c(r)$ is the chord length of section.
-The elemental torque ($d\tau$) is given by
+These forces act perpendicular and parallel to the resultant air velocity vector respectively.
+The term $\rho$ is the air density (1.22 $Kgm^{-3}$), $C_l=C_l(Re,\alpha)$ and $C_d=C_d(Re,\alpha)$ are the lift and drag coefficients of airfoil used in the propeller, $Re$ is the Reynolds number.
+Note, $c(r)$ is the chord length of section and $N_B$ is the number of blades.
+The elemental torque about the axis of rotation ($d\tau$) is given by

-Equation (\ref{dtdl}) has two unknowns namely $dT$ and $V_i$.
-In order to solve these unknowns, we use momentum theory to relate $dT$ in terms of $V_i$.
+In Eq.(\ref{dtdl}) there are two unknowns namely $dT$ and $V_i$.
+To solve these unknowns, momentum theory is used, which relates $dT$ in terms of $V_i$.
 The relationship is given by

-where where, $F$ is prandtl's tip loss correction factor \cite{leishman} and $N_B$ is number of blades.
-Equation \eqref{dtdl} and Eq. \eqref{dtmomentum} are solved iteratively for each input $\phi$ and $\omega$ to find corresponding unknown $V_i$.
-The known $V_i$ can be substituted back in Eq. (\ref{dtdl}) and Eq. (\ref{dtau}), and integrated over radius of propeller to find thrust and torque respectively.
+where where, $F$ is prandtl's tip loss correction factor [\citen{leishman}].
+Here, Eq.\eqref{dtdl} and Eq.\eqref{dtmomentum} are solved iteratively for each input $\phi$ and $\omega$ to find the corresponding unknown $V_i$.
+The known $V_i$ can be substituted back in Eq.(\ref{dtdl}) and Eq.(\ref{dtau}), and integrated over radius of the propeller to find the thrust and torque respectively.

-Note that many combinations of control inputs $\phi$ and $\omega$ that can generate desired thrust.
-High propeller pitch angle can generate desired thrust by keeping low RPM, same magnitude of thrust can be generated by setting propeller pitch to lesser value but increasing motor RPM.
-In the interest of satisfying equations (\ref{t1+t3=mg})-(\ref{tau2=tau1+tau3}), optimal choice of control inputs $\phi$ and $\omega$ for actuator $1$ and $3$ would be the one that gives desired thrust with minimum torque so that propeller $2$ can counteract it with less effort.
+Note that many combinations of control inputs $\phi$ and $\omega$ can generate the same desired thrust.
+High propeller pitch ($\phi$) can generate the desired thrust by keeping low motor RPM ($\omega$), and the same magnitude of thrust can be generated by setting $\phi$ to a lesser value but increasing $\omega$.
+In the interest of satisfying equations (\ref{t1+t3=mg})-(\ref{tau2=tau1+tau3}), optimal choice of control inputs $\phi$ and $\omega$ for actuator $1$ and $3$ would be the one that gives desired thrust with a minimum torque so that propeller $2$ can counteract it with less effort.